SiriusUdS/sirius-gcs/README.md

-# sirius-gcs
+# Desktop GCS

-Sirius GCS is a ground control station application for managing and monitoring rocket flights.
+This repository is a ground control station application for managing and monitoring rocket flights.
 It provides features such as real-time mapping, data visualization, and command transmission.

 ## Table of Contents